How to Disable the Touch Screen in Windows 10

 - Press Win key + X or right-click the Windows 10 Start Menu icon, and then select Device Manager.

 - Double-click Human Interface Devices to bring up the list of devices.
 You can also single-click the icon on the left to open the category.

 - Look for the touch screen device entry.

-- Right-click the HID-compliant touch screen item to open its context menu.
-Select Disable.
+- Right-click the HID-compliant touch screen item to open its context menu and select Disable device.
 A window then opens requesting confirmation to disable it.
 Press the Yes button to switch off the touch screen.

 After completing the steps above, your touch screen should be inoperable, allowing you to use your mouse and keyboard without any accidental touch responses from your screen.

 Enabling the Touchscreen in Windows 10

 If you ever need to turn the touchscreen back on it’s almost the same process.

 - Go back into the Device Manager and right-click HID-compliant touch screen.